To the end of his life America’s most infamous traitor believed he was the hero of the Revolution

 Leading his column of scarlet-coated foot-guards—a slash of color against the pale green of a New Englandspring—Capt.
 Benedict Arnold marched north toward Boston on April 22, 1775.
 He had scarcely left New Haven before he came upon Samuel Holden Parsons, a New London lawyer and land speculator who had led his company to Boston at the Lexington alarm and who was now on his way back to Connecticut to raise troops.
 Parsons told Arnold that the patriot army assembling around Boston had neither supplies nor ammunition and, worst of all, no cannon to besiege the heavily armed British.
 Arnold told Parsons that there were hundreds of good cannon at the dilapidated and weakly held British forts at Ticonderoga and Crown Point at the southern end of Lake Champlain, on the northern New York frontier.

-At Shoreham, fifty miles north of Bennington, Arnold found Alien.
-Marching directly up to the green-uniformed Alien, Arnold presented his written orders and said his rival officer had no legitimate authority.
-Daunted, Alien told his men that Arnold would lead them, but they would still receive their two-dollars-a-day pay.
+At Shoreham, fifty miles north of Bennington, Arnold found Allen.
+Marching directly up to the green-uniformed Allen, Arnold presented his written orders and said his rival officer had no legitimate authority.
+Daunted, Allen told his men that Arnold would lead them, but they would still receive their two-dollars-a-day pay.
 “Damn the pay,” someone muttered, and several announced they would walk home if they couldn’t serve under their own officers.
-Eager to press the attack, Arnold offered a compromise: Alien would be in charge of his Green Mountain Boys, Arnold of all the Massachusetts troops he could raise.
+Eager to press the attack, Arnold offered a compromise: Allen would be in charge of his Green Mountain Boys, Arnold of all the Massachusetts troops he could raise.
 They would lead the first American offensive of the Revolution in a joint command.

 For six weeks Arnold held Lake Champlain and the New York-Vermont frontier until thousands of reinforcements were sent in by the Continental Congress—and then he was brushed aside.
 Cutting off money, supplies, and men, Congress and the New England revolutionary governments sent Arnold conflicting orders and then repudiated them.
 According to his recently discovered expense accounts, Arnold financed the defense of the frontier after the meager hundredpound war chest was gone, borrowing money and pledging slightly less than fourteen hundred pounds of his own cash as he pleaded with Congress to allow him to attack Canada and bring it into the Continental Union before the British had time to reinforce.